Services/Details

 • We represented a co-owner of a 20-year old business to obtain his buyout from the company that suffered a deadlock in management and lacked essential buyout remedies within its corporate governance documents.

-• We represented members of a startup oil and gas company in a case initiated by an expelled member of the startup who asserted civil conspiracy, fraud, breach of fiduciary duty, unjust enrichment, promissory estoppel, breach of contract and interference claims.
+• We represented members of a startup oil and gas company in a case initiated by an expelled member of the startup who asserted civil conspiracy, fraud, breach of fiduciary duty, unjust enrichment, promissory estoppel, breach of contract, and interference claims.

 • We represented a minority owner of a radio station holding company asserting individual and derivative claims in an action against other members of the company and related affiliates to seek an audit and a buyout.

-• We represented a trucking and logistics service provider in a shareholder dispute, including an obtaining an award of summary judgment in U.S. District Court relating to meaning and intent of disputed management and buyout agreements.
+• We represented a trucking and logistics service provider in a shareholder dispute, including obtaining an award of summary judgment in U.S. District Court relating to meaning and intent of disputed management and buyout agreements.

-• We represented shareholders of related real estate investment and property management companies in the buyout of minority shareholders, the division of liabilities and the transfer of real estate assets arising from a dispute involving management and control, accounting issues, and the intent and meaning of corporate governance agreements.
+• We represented shareholders of related real estate investment and property management companies in the buyout of minority shareholders, the division of liabilities, and the transfer of real estate assets arising from a dispute involving management and control, accounting issues, and the intent and meaning of corporate governance agreements.

 Directors and Officers Litigation

 • We defended the president and chief credit officer of a regional bank in civil litigation brought by the FDIC in its role as the receiver in the bank’s failure.
-Representation involved defense of the FDIC action, a related coverage action and claims for indemnity from the bank’s parent company.
+Representation involved defense of the FDIC action, a related coverage action, and claims for indemnity from the bank’s parent company.

-• We represented the CEO/chairman of the Board and the president/director of a failed bank in connection with an investigation and enforcement action by the Office of the Comptroller of the Currency (OCC).
+• We represented the CEO/Chairman of the Board and the president/director of a failed bank in connection with an investigation and enforcement action by the Office of the Comptroller of the Currency (OCC).

-• We represented the former president and chief financial officer of a junior uranium mining company in an action brought by a group of former investors led by the chairman of the Wall Street placement agent responsible for the private placement of the company’s shares with qualified investors.
+• We represented the former president and chief financial officer of a junior uranium mining company in an action brought by a group of former investors led by the Chairman of the Wall Street placement agent responsible for the private placement of the company’s shares with qualified investors.

-• We represented the former CEO/chairman, CFO and COO of a company that was engaged in the development of commercial uses for the kenaf plant in a matter involving Chapter 7 bankruptcy protection.
+• We represented the former CEO/Chairman, CFO, and COO of a company that was engaged in the development of commercial uses for the kenaf plant in a matter involving Chapter 7 bankruptcy protection.

 • We represented directors of a publicly traded company in fraud claims brought by a group of former shareholders challenging board approval of a debt-to-equity conversion and reverse stock split.

-• We represented officers, directors and shareholders of a corporation in a claim by a former officer, director and shareholder challenging the involuntary forfeiture of his equity in the company.
+• We represented officers, directors, and shareholders of a corporation in a claim by a former officer, director, and shareholder challenging the involuntary forfeiture of his equity in the company.

 Mergers and Acquisition Litigation

 Proposed mergers and acquisitions are often the subject of lawsuits by shareholders which may center on contested acquisitions, shareholder derivative claims, antitrust claims, hostile takeover and disclosure claims, spin-out and other issues.
-Our corporate governance litigation team has deep experience in these types of lawsuits and litigation related to pricing and appraisal, process, disclosures, financial analysis, misrepresentation, breach of warranties, change-of-control payments, earn-outs and squeeze-outs, breach of fiduciary duty and government challenges.
+Our corporate governance litigation team has deep experience in these types of lawsuits and litigation related to pricing and appraisal, process, disclosures, financial analysis, misrepresentation, breach of warranties, change-of-control payments, earn-outs and squeeze-outs, breach of fiduciary duty, and government challenges.

 • In addition, Snell & Wilmer’s mergers and acquisitions attorneys can often aid clients in avoiding potential litigation by assisting with government and regulatory compliance and fillings, tax issues, acquisition and related agreements, stock option and severance plans, confidentiality agreements and intellectual property asset management.